deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/source/ff-using-static-url-segments.md

 ### P8 -----------------------------------------

-* Notive that, once again, I have placed the new route so that it is defined first.
+* Notice that, once again, I have placed the new route so that it is defined first.
 * This is because it is more specific than the routes that follow.
 * If a request for Shop/OldAction were processed by the next defined route, for example, I would get a different result from the one I want.
 * The request would be deal with using a 404-Not Found error, rather than being translated in order to preserve a contract with my clients.